whh07141/whh07141.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello everyone, my name is Honghong Wang.
-I hold a Master’s degree from the Key Laboratory of Media Audio and Video under the Ministry of Education at the Communication University of China.
-I am currently a Speech Algorithm Researcher at Beijing Fosafer Information Technology Co., Ltd.
+I hold Master degree from the Key Laboratory of Media Audio and Video under the Ministry of Education at the Communication University of China.

-My research interests include speech emotion recognition, multimodal emotion recognition, speech classification, and speech synthesis.
+My research areas include Audio Large Language model, Text-to-Speech, and Speech Paralinguistic  understanding.
 I have published several papers at prestigious conferences such as ICASSP, INTERSPEECH, ACM Multimedia Asia,and ISCSLP, and have earned top rankings in international emotion recognition competitions, including [MEIJU2025](https://ai-s2-lab.github.io/MEIJU2025-website/) and [IERP2024](http://www.iscslp2024.com/emotionChallenges).

 # 🔥 Milestones
 - *2025.10*: &nbsp; 🎉🎉 1 paper is accepted by the **ACM Multimedia Asia 2025**.